-We would like to thank our major supporter Lane Neave, who tirelessly support our events and activities.
+We would like to thank Lane Neave, who have tirelessly supported our events and activities over the years.

 We also thank all of you who have volunteered at one of our events, bought a lapel pin, donated money or attended one of our events.
 The Foundation wouldn’t be able to continue improving Emergency Care without you!

-The Emergency Care Foundation thanks Printable Solutions for their support in 2017 that assisted with updating the scrubs worn by the senior doctors in the Emergency Department.
+The Emergency Care Foundation thanks Printable Solutions for their support that assisted with updating the scrubs worn by the senior doctors in the Emergency Department.

-The former Canterbury Earthquake Survivors Trust (now wound up) ran fundraising efforts since 2012, and generously supported the Emergency Care Foundation in 2016 with a grant to complete and publish earthquake-related research.
+The former Canterbury Earthquake Survivors Trust (now wound up) ran fundraising efforts since 2012, and generously supported the Emergency Care Foundation with a grant to complete and publish earthquake-related research.